 The module’s tasks are segmented by functional needs like Title Tags, Paths, Content and more.
 Next to each task is a link to download the module and a link to the proper admin screen of your website so that you can configure the settings perfectly.
 Drupal SEO Checklist also keeps track of what has already been done by placing a date and time stamp next to each item.

 The SEO Checklist Module tells you what to do, but it doesn’t tell you how to do it.
-For that, check out my book, Drupal 8 SEO.
-This book has been written to explain how to implement the suggestions in the SEO Checklist.
+For that, check out my book, Drupal 8 SEO, or our Drupal SEO Guide.
+The book and guide have been written to explain how to implement the suggestions in the SEO Checklist.
 You can even turn on Drupal 8 SEO Checklist Book page numbers so that you can quickly find the corresponding page in the book.

 2. Clean up your URLs

-Drupal 8 installs clean URLs by default and it can’t be turned off, but you can do even more with the Redirect module.
-In Drupal 8, using the Redirect module allows you to redirect from old URLs to new URLs.
+Drupal installs clean URLs by default and it can’t be turned off, but you can do even more with the Redirect module.
+In Drupal, using the Redirect module allows you to redirect from old URLs to new URLs.
 This is great when you’ve moved a piece of content to another section of your site or inadvertently changed the URL.

 The Redirect module creates 301 redirects from old URLs to new URLs on your website.
 This aids SEO by making sure that any URL that ranks in Google will still resolve when a visitor arrives.
 This module automates what once was an arduous and ongoing SEO chore – fixing broken links.
 Now you can turn on this module and forget about it.Have you ever moved content, put the wrong URL on printed advertising, or migrated content from another website?
 Then you know the problems this can create.
 With the Redirect module you can also create your own manual redirects.